akamai/terraform-provider-akamai/docs/data-sources/appsec_rate_policy_actions.md

 # akamai_appsec_rate_policy_actions

-Use the `akamai_appsec_rate_policy_actions` data source to retrieve a list of all rate policies associated with a given configuration version and security policy.
+Use the `akamai_appsec_rate_policy_actions` data source to retrieve a list of all rate policies associated with a given configuration version and security policy, or the actions associated with a specific rate policy.

 ## Example Usage